mikkohei13/Loxpyt/readme.md

 # Todo

-- Move SM4 metadata handling from test to file_helper and wamd modules
 - Double-check the time setting in SM4, is it UTC+3?
 And is the time value in metadata correct?
 - Id's as hashes, in case dir names are corrected?
 Need still to be reproducible...
 - Normalized datetimes, UTC?